sftpplus/sftpplus-docs/docs/operation/http.rst

     not recommended to use HTTP Basic Auth over unsecured HTTP connections.

-Usage Without Cookies
+Usage without cookies
 ---------------------

 While we recommend using the HTTP file transfer server from a browser which allows cookies, SFTPPlus can be used without cookies.

+SFTPPlus uses cookies only for functional reasons, with a security cookie use to check the authentication state of an user, or to know when to deliver an error message.

+No personal identifiable information is tracker or gathered by SFTPPlus.

 The lack of availability of HTTP cookies will not affect the HTTP service server-side functionalities.